tasal9/ZamAI/Building-Neovim.md

 ## Building on Windows

 [Neovim-qt](https://github.com/equalsraf/neovim-qt) is bundled by default on Windows.
 You can use the cmake option `USE_BUNDLED_NVIMQT=OFF` to build neovim without neovim-qt.
-Example:
+Example (assuming Visual Studio generator):

 ```
 cmake -S cmake.deps -B .deps -D USE_BUNDLED_NVIMQT=OFF